“There are many ways to be an artist.”

 Pursue what YOU want to do, not what everyone else says you should do

-Most of the time nowadays, I practically bolt of of bed and with with feverish enthusiasm on my current projects.
+Most of the time nowadays, I practically bolt out of bed and with feverish enthusiasm on my current projects.
 However, I still get self-conscious from time to time about taking an alternative path as an artist.
 When that happens, I remember what my former professor said to me, and I can renew my confidence in the path I chose to take.

 For many years after finished my MFA degree, I was trying to fulfill someone else’s checklist of goals that were not my own.
 Since I walked away from that checklist of goals, the world is a much bigger place, and I’m seeing opportunities in places I never would have considered options even just 5 years ago.